VektorTech/jones-store/README.md

 - I found out that the `.getBoundingClientRect` method gives details about an element's rendering dimensions that may be incongruent with its layout dimensions in the case where CSS transformations are applied, which caused a few visual bugs on the range's progress bar.
 So I had to update my calculations.

 - My naive attempt at making the price range a controlled component made the code increasingly complicated and harder to manage.
 The main issue stemmed from trying to trigger state updates in response to changing props.
 I ran into a condition where, in some cases, the change handlers and the component's `useEffect()` would cause the state to be perpetually updated.
 One update after the other due to stale values, so I had to rethink my approach.
-The solution was simple, set a key on the component that uses all the props required for triggering a reset.
+The solution was simple, set a key prop on the component that would trigger a reset whenever certain values change.

-- Trying to aggregate the average ratings for each product resulted in multiple Prisma clients being instantiated at once, which caused errors in Vercel.
+- Trying to aggregate the average ratings for each product resulted in multiple Prisma clients being instantiated, which caused errors in Vercel.
 So to resolve this, in the database query, I included all reviews related to the products and then used that to map through and programmatically calculate the average ratings of each product.

 ## What I've Learned